Miss Wyoming's Teen

 The Miss Wyoming's Teen competition is the pageant that selects the representative for the U.S. state of Wyoming in the Miss America's Teen pageant.

-Katelyn Reckard of Sheridan was crowned Miss Wyoming's Teen on June 24, 2023 at the WYO Theater in Sheridan, Wyoming.
-She will compete at Miss America's Teen 2024 in January 2024.
+Jenna Hansen of Sheridan was crowned Miss Wyoming's Teen on June 6, 2026, at the WYO Performing Arts and Education Center in Sheridan, Wyoming.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Results summary

-The results of Miss Wyoming's Outstanding Teen as they participated in the national Miss America's Outstanding Teen competition.
-The year in parentheses indicates the year of the Miss America's Outstanding Teen competition the award/placement was garnered.
+The results of Miss Wyoming's Teen as they participated in the national Miss America's Teen competition.
+The year in parentheses indicates the year of the Miss America's Teen competition the award/placement was garnered.